Installation

 First Run

-After selecting a folder, StudioBrain performs an initial scan:
+After selecting a project folder (new or existing), StudioBrain performs an initial scan:

 - Template discovery — Reads all files in

-_Templates/Standard/to determine available entity types. - Rules loading — Reads all files in
+_Templates/to determine available entity types, following the inheritance order. - Rules loading — Reads all files in

-_Rules/to load validation and generation rules. - Entity indexing — Parses all entity Markdown files and builds the local SQLite database cache.
+_Rules/to load validation and generation rules. - Entity indexing — Parses all entity Markdown files and builds the local SQLite cache in

 If you plan to use AI features, open Settings from the sidebar and enter your API keys: